A personal dialogue with

 - You have been one of the well-known public transport figures in our sector in this region.
 Can we first know a bit about yourself?

 [Mr. Cheung] “I have been working with the MTR Corporation Limited for over 30 years.
 MTR operates the metro system in Hong Kong and 6 other cities in the world.
 My previous jobs were around metro operations and engineering before I became the Human Resources Director about 3 years ago.”

 - Your previous and current jobs seem different in nature.
 What are the learnings which can be complemented between one and another?

 [Mr. Cheung] “In MTR, we believe that it is our people that make a difference and set us apart from others.
 Both human resources and line management play key roles in bringing this belief to reality in our day-to-day works of our people.”

-- Being responsible for Human Resources in a big organization, are you responsible for infusing a corporate culture or change of the corporate culture to help make the organization perform better?
+- Being responsible for Human Resources in a big organisation, are you responsible for infusing a corporate culture or change of the corporate culture to help make the organisation perform better?

 [Mr. Cheung] “I am a strong believer on culture is crucial to the success of a company.
 Building a corporate culture needs commitment from the top and persistent efforts of all departments working together.
 We set clear objectives and launch different initiatives to engage our people in the journey of nurturing our culture.

 We look for continuous improvement.
 Under the ‘Listening‧Responding’ programme launched in 2012, we set a clear objective to respond directly with improvements in those areas suggested by passengers.
 Through communications, we engage our staff to ensure we are moving forward with them.
 There is a strong culture of continuous learning and improvement in MTR.
 Our culture is a “can-do” attitude, a commitment to safety and always striving to do better.
 We have various structured development programmes that aim to raise the skill levels of our staff and to nurture our talents at different levels to support our business development.”

 - Do you think Public Transport is still important to Hong Kong?